fogg-lab/tissue-model-analysis-tools/README.md

 **1**.
 Install `fl_tissue_model_tools` command-line utility, `tmat` for short (est. time 5 minutes):

-**Note**: You need to use the "Regular Installation" option unless you have an NVidia GPU and are running in Linux or Windows Subsystem for Linux (WSL).
+**Note**: You need to use the "Regular Installation" option unless you have an NVidia GPU and are running in Linux or WSL.

 **Regular Installation**
 ```bash